condense9/hark-lang/README.md

 Infrastructure: partially configured IAC (may take values from Options) to run this service.

+Services can be reused - imported and instantiated in another module.
+Not clear how this is implemented yet.

 ### Part 1 - concurrent functional programming